Spectral Expansion Series with Parenthesis for the Nonself-adjoint Periodic Differential Operators: Spectral Expansion for Odd Order

-If $\Lambda_{v}(t_{j})$ is an ESS of the operator $L$ then for some values of $k\in\mathbb{T}(v,j)$ the function $a_{k}(t)\Psi_{k,t}(x)$ for almost all $x$ is nonintegrable on $D(t_{j},\varepsilon),$ while some of elements of the bundle (55) may be integrable and the total sum of elements of (55) is bounded due to the cancellations of the nonintegrable terms.
+If $\Lambda_{v}(t_{j})$ is an ESS, then for some values of $k\in \mathbb{T}(v,j)$ the function $a_{k}(t)\Psi_{k,t}(x)$ for some $f$ and $x$ is nonintegrable on $(t_{j}-\varepsilon,t_{j}+\varepsilon),$ while some of elements of the bundle (47) may be integrable and the total sum of elements of (47) is integrable due to the cancellations of the nonintegrable terms.
 At least two element of the bundle must be nonintegrable in order to do the cancellations.
-In fact, we may to huddle together only the nonintegrable elements of the bundle (55).
-To do the same handling for all compactly supported and continuous $f$ we use the following
+In fact, we may huddle together only the nonintegrable elements of (47).
+To do this handling we prove the following proposition.